umr-lops/cci-seastate-pum/system.md

 The data are saved into a format compatible with the match-up extraction system.

 ### Cross-over extraction
-cross-overs between altimeter missions, against the reference mission (jason-2) for intercalibration or other pairs for verification.
+cross-overs between altimeter missions, in particular against the successive reference mission (jason-2) for intercalibration or other pairs for verification.

 cross-over extraction system uses Naiad open-source software: